apache/activemq-artemis/docs/user-manual/en/persistence.md

 - `journal-compact-percentage`

   The threshold to start compacting.
-When less than this percentage is considered live data, we start compacting.
+When less than this percentage of journal space is considered live data, we start compacting.
 Note also that compacting won't kick in until you have at least `journal-compact-min-files` data files on the journal